jenniferlu717/Bracken/README.md

     Add bracken/bracken-build and scripts in src/ to your PATH

 # IMPORTANT: Bracken is not compatible with mpa-style reports.
 Bracken requires the default report format from kraken/kraken2.

+# Bracken 2.7 Changes
+Bracken 2.7 addresses a bug in which non-specific genomes previously caused clades to be removed.
+In a small edit, all reads (including those at abundance level/below) were all redistributed to the genome level prior to being added to the abundance level.
+This caused any species (for example) to be removed if no genome-specific reads were found.
+In order to fix this problem, reads will no longer be redistributed if at the abundance level/below.
+Only higher taxonomy reads will be distributed down.

 # Bracken 2.5.3 Changes
 Bracken 2.5.3 has small changes in options to allow for